ZKZ-Brain/CI-GNN/README.md

 ![](framework.png)

 **Figure 1 ﻿Architecture of our proposed CI-GNN.**  The model consists of four modules: GraphVAE, causal effect estimator, causal subgraph generator and a basic classifier $\varphi$.
 Given an input Graph $G=\{(A,X)\}$, GraphVAE learns (disentangled) latent factors $Z=[\alpha;\beta]$.
 The causal effect estimator ensures that only $\alpha$ is causally related to label $Y$ by the conditional mutual information (CMI) regularization $I\left ( \alpha; Y|\beta \right )$.
 Based on $\alpha$, we introduce another linear decoder $\theta_2$ to generate causal subgraph $\mathcal{G}_{\text{sub}}$, which can then be used for graph classification by classifier $\varphi$.

+## Questions, Suggestions, and Collaborations

+If you have any questions, suggestions, or would like to collaborate us on relevant topics, please feel free to contact us by [yusj9011@gmail.com](mailto:yusj9011@gmail.com) (Shujian Yu), kzzheng@stu.xjtu.edu.cn (Kaizhong Zheng).